 The RelaiXed has been designed to provide a balanced audio path from input to output.
 However, many users will also want to connect conventional 'single ended' (cinch-based) input signals.
 The preamp supports that, by converting such inputs to balanced output signals.
 Six selectable inputs are provided.
-The design allows two configurations: 4 single-ended input channels and 2 balanced input channels, or 3 single-ended and 3 balanced ones.
+The design was made to support two configurations: 4 single-ended input channels and 2 balanced input channels, or 3 single-ended and 3 balanced ones.
 The RelaiXed has no dedicated IR remote control unit but meets different existing remote control protocols: the Philips RC5 and RC6 as well as the Sony SIRC protocol.
 As also other brands meet these protocols, it should be easy to find a compatible control device.
 In fact, any 'generic' IR remote control unit will be fine.
-Within these protocols, there is still much freedom to link specific buttons to functions.
+Within these protocols, there is still much freedom to link specific buttons to functions and to activate the RelaiXed only for a specifically selected device code.
 To meet such flexibility the preamp can 'learn' button code signals.
 This is accomplished through a set-up procedure explained later in this document.